decentraland/documentation/content/creator/scene-editor/about-editor.md

 This opens up the scene menu, where you can configure multiple properties including title and thumbnail, scene category and age rating, player spawn locations, and feature toggles.
 See [Scene Metadata]({{< ref "/content/creator/sdk7/projects/scene-metadata.md" >}}).

 <!-- TODO talk about naming and other things -->

-## Publish scene

-Once you're happy with the scene, press _Publish scene_.

-- Select _My world_ to make your scene available in any of your [worlds]({{< ref "/content/creator/worlds/about.md" >}}).

-- Select _My Land_ if you own land, or have been given deploy permissions by an owner.
-Then select the parcels where you want it deployed on the map.
-Parcels where you are allowed to deploy are shown in pink.

 ## Scene limitations